When do you apply salt to the roadways?

-Robbinsville has approximately 84 miles of roads that are township responsibility.
-Route 33, Route 130, Robbinsville-Edinburg Road, Robbinsville-Allentown Road, Church Street, Windsor Road from Main St. in Windsor west and Old York Road are all either state or county responsibility.
+Robbinsville has approximately 90 miles of roads that are township responsibility.
+Route 33, Route 130, Robbinsville Edinburg Road, Robbinsville Allentown Road, Church Street, Windsor Road from Main St. in Windsor westerly, and Old York Road are all either state or county responsibility.